Checklist

 Memorial Book

 We have books available.
 However, you can visit your local bookstore and purchase a blank paper album or book then add some photos to personalise it.
-There are some gorgeous books available at Trade Aid stores.
+There are some gorgeous books available.

 Service Sheets